 Reduced Fare Income Eligibility Form: www.co.hunterdon.nj.us/pdf/humanservices/transportation/IncomeEligibleForm.pdf

 Call Central Dispatch at 1-800-842-0531, Monday-Friday, 8:30am-4:30pm, to discuss travel needs.
-Ride must be requested by 12 noon the day BEFORE travel is needed.
+Ride must be requested by 12 noon the weekday BEFORE travel is needed.
+Requests made on Saturday, Sunday or a County Holiday will not be accepted.
 You are urged to arrange for transportation BEFORE scheduling appointments, employment or activities.

 When calling, please be prepared to answer the following questions: